code-423n4/2022-02-foundation/README.md

 - Optimizations must be >= 100 gas saved to be eligible for a reward.
 - No features / functionality should be lost.
+- You can check gas costs by running `yarn test`

 Contract bytecode must be <= 24.576 KB in order to deploy to the Ethereum network.
-Our market contract currently sits at 23.765 KB.
+Our market contract currently sits at 23.877 KB.
 We need help making room for our next set of features!

 - Optimizations must be >= 0.1 KB to be eligible for a reward.
+  - Only the FNDNFTMarket contract is eligible (incl mixins of course, FETH is not included since we have plenty of space).
 - They should not cause gas costs to go up for users.
 - No features / functionality should be lost.
+- You can check contract size by running `yarn size-contracts`

 ### **How-to submit**

-For both categories (gas and size) select `Risk rating`: **`Gas Optimizations`** on the [C4 submission form](https://code4rena.com/contests/2022-02-foundation-contest/submit).
-In the description, please make it clear which you are optimizing for.
+Please submit both gas optimizations and contract size optimizations in a single report, using the **`Gas optimizations`** risk rating on the [C4 submission form](https://code4rena.com/contests/2022-02-foundation-contest/submit).
+Contract size recommendations may be grouped under a separate heading within that report.